 - Customer service.
 If you have a problem with a transaction, knowing that phone or email customer support is available offers peace of mind.

-How to send money to Brazil from America
+How to send money to Brazil from the U.S.

 - Online money transfer providers.
-Send your money quickly and easily online through a company that specialises in moving funds internationally.
+Send your money quickly and easily online through a company that specializes in moving funds internationally.
+World First and OFX are both trusted partners of Finder.com and are offering Finder readers an exclusive deal of $0 in fees.

 - Money transfer companies with cash pickup options.
 Companies like Western Union, MoneyGram and Ria offer this service.

 - Checks.
-International guaranteed checks are a secure international money transfer method.
+International guaranteed checks are a secure but slow international money transfer method.

 Emergency cash transfers in Brazil